Mobile Endpoint Agent Installation on Android Devices

 Building Dashboards

-Dashboards make it easy to monitor and visualize large volumes of test data, and help you quickly identify and resolve issues.
+Dashboards provide a clear and efficient way to monitor and visualize large sets of test data, helping you quickly identify and resolve issues.

 For more information about dashboards, see the following articles: